debiki/talkyard/docs/e2e-tests-readme.md

         docker-compose start

-1. In another shell, build a certain Fibers Node.js module, and start Selenium:
+1. In another shell, build a certain Fibers Node.js module, and start Selenium: (on the host, not in any Docker container)

+        # sudo yarn global add node-gyp  # needed for Fibers to build? not sure.
         yarn install  # builds Fibers, needed once only s/selenium-install # should be needed once only s/selenium-start

-    (Note: Whenever Yarn does something, you'll need to reinstall the Selenium files, because Yarn removes them.
+    Note: Whenever Yarn does something, you'll need to reinstall the Selenium files, because Yarn removes them.
 See https://github.com/yarnpkg/yarn/issues/1955
-    That is, you need to run `s/selenium-install` again.)
+    That is, you need to run `s/selenium-install` again.

 1. In yet another shell, run the test code.
 Do one of these: